cds-snc/digital-canada-ca/content/en/tools-and-resources/platform-tools/help-public-servants-create-and-manage-forms.md

 ---
-title: Help public servants create and manage forms
+title: 'Help public servants create and manage forms'
 translationKey: forms
 description: >-
   Publishing simple, accessible, and online forms that the public can use to get the services or benefits they need.